-Many homes fail the Decent Homes standard because of problems such as disrepair or outdated fittings, poor sound insulation etc. Others have serious hazards which, even if they are not Category 1 hazards, can pose a risk to health.
+Many homes fail the Decent Homes standard because of problems such as disrepair or outdated fittings, poor sound insulation etc. Others have serious hazards which can pose a risk to health.
 Particular risks are associated with houses converted into flats - houses in multiple occupation (HMOs).
 EHPs also help owner-occupiers by giving advice and arranging grants or other financial assistance for repairs or improvements.

 As well as those working for local authorities, there are EHPs working in the housing sector as consultants and trainers, and in housing associations.

 The CIEH has produced a number of publications on housing, both on its own and with partners.